 Does my product or service solve a specific problem or need for them?
 If so, what problem or need?

-Essentially you want as close to a bull’s eye as you can get with every shot.
+Essentially you want as close to a bull’s eye as possible with every shot.

-Extra, wasted shots cost money so accuracy is a critical.
-Additionally, hitting the right target is also a critical.
+Extra, wasted shots cost money, so accuracy is critical.
+Additionally, hitting the right target is also critical.

 Wrapping Up the Conversation About Spray and Pray Marketing